Team-TAU/tau/README.md

 Then simply point your bot's websocket client at `ws://localhost:PORT/ws/twitch-events/`.
 After it connects, send a websocket message from the client with the following JSON payload: `{"token": "YOUR_TOKEN HERE"}`.
 After providing your token, TAU will begin to stream all Twitch events to your websocket connection.
 Fin!

-> Note: If you wish to run TAU using a cloud service rather than locally, you will need to provide your own Redis server.
-This can either be another container running in the cloud, or a Redis provider such as Redislabs.
-Since Redis is used as a simple message broker, something like Redislab's free tier will be more than sufficient for most users.
-Then, simply provide the `REDIS_ENDPOINT` and `REDIS_PW` environment variables.
-Additionally, you will need to either provide a working postgres installation, or change the `DJANGO_DB_TYPE` environment variable to `sqlite3` to use django's local sqlite3 library.
-See the .env_single_container_sample file.

 # :hourglass_flowing_sand: Updating

 In order to update TAU, pull/download the latest code from github.
 You will then need to rebuild the app container before re-launching TAU.
 You can do so as follows:

 1. Destroy the containers: `docker compose down`
 2. Fire TAU back up by rebuilding the containers: `docker compose up --build`

-# :thought_balloon: Todo/Issues

-Currently, while hypetrain events are forwarded on to any local clients connected to the TAU websocket connection, they are not shown in the TAU dashboard, nor do they have test events available.